msantos/inert/README.md

                 Options = [ {mode, Mode} ]
                 Mode = read | write | read_write

-        Monitor a file descriptor for events.
-The default monitoring mode is {mode,read}.
+        Monitor a file descriptor for events (default mode: read).

-        fdset/2,3 will send one message for each read or write event:
+        fdset/2,3 will send one message when a file descriptor is ready for reading or writing:

             {inert_read, Ref, FD}   % fd is ready for reading {inert_write, Ref, FD}  % fd is ready for writing